 Frequently Asked Questions

-- What’s the standard height of a coffee table?
+What’s the standard height of a coffee table?

 There’s a big range in the height of coffee tables because they have to accommodate all different sizes of sofas!
 The standard height for a coffee table is anywhere from 12″ to 24″, but most fall within 16″ to 18″.

-- How much walking space is needed?
+How much walking space is needed around a coffee table?

 You need about 14″-18″ of space to comfortably walk between a sofa and a coffee table.
 This also allows you to still be able to easily reach items on the coffee table while seated.